-Nazal Ibne Sabrah (Rahmatullahi Alaiyhi) narrates: Once Hazrat Ali (Radiallahu Anhu) was once asked, “Amirul Mu’mineen!
+Nazal Ibne Sabrah (Rahmatullahi Alaiyhi) narrates: Once Ali رضي الله عنه was once asked, “O Ameerul Mu’mineen!
 [O the Leader of the Believers!)
-Here there are some people who say : “Allah Taala doesn’t know what will happen before an event occurs.”
+There are some people here who say : “Allah Taala doesn’t know what will happen before an event occurs.”

-Hazrat Ali (R) said, “They may lose their mother (An expression of reprimand)!
+Ali رضي الله عنه said, “They may lose their mother (An expression for a reprimand in Arabic)!
 From where have they learned this?”

-They replied to Hazrat Ali (R): It is the Verse of Quran: “And We will certainly test you until We know those of you who carry out Jihad (struggle in Allah’s way) and observe patience, and until We check the reports about you.”
+They replied to Ali رضي الله عنه : It is a Verse of Quran from where they have concluded so: “And We will certainly test you until We know those of you who carry out Jihad (struggle in Allah’s way) and observe patience, and until We check the reports about you.”
 Sura Muhammad: 31

-– from Hayatus Sahabah (RA) by Hazrat Yusuf (R)
+Ref: Hayatus Sahabah (RA) by Shaikh Yusuf (Rahimahullah)

-The Faith on Taqdeer – is a basic belief – in Islam.
-The ones who argue this on the basis of logic or other way, they somehow deny the Might and Eternal Knowledge of Allah Taala.
-Certainly Allah Taala possesses All Knowledge – His Wisdom, Knowledge and Understanding is completely beyond our limit and comprehension.
+The faith on Taqdeer – is a fundemental belief in Islam.
+The ones who argue this on the basis of logic or any other ways, they somehow deny the Might and Eternal Knowledge of Allah Taala.
+Certainly, Allah Taala possesses All Knowledge – His Wisdom, Knowledge and Understanding are completely beyond our limit and comprehension.

 A Believer must be very cautious to preserve Iman.
 He should simply hold firm faith upon Taqdeer.
-If someone makes comments on it not knowing, like many are doing today – such as: why would I blindly believe(?) and why is Allah Taala taking test if He knows everything(?) – there are many logical arguments against these questions.
+If someone makes comments on it not knowing [like many do today] such as: why would I blindly believe(?) and why is Allah Taala taking a test if He knows everything(?) – these arise due to lack of proper knowledge of divine revelation.
 However, a believer must refrain from such arguments; it is safe.
-This is what Rasulullah ﷺ advised his Ummah.
+This is what our prophet, beloved Rasulullah ﷺ advised his Ummah.